SunnyViewTech/docs/my-website/docs/Dollars-VIVA/getstarted.md

 Please note that the location of the green light on the VIVE Tracker 3.0 is different from that on the 2.0.

-For the 3.0, the corner opposite the side with the green light should be pointing upwards.s
+For the 3.0, the corner opposite the side with the green light should be pointing upwards.

 ![](../img/Fh8_CGkjtgeLAi78SJW600jm1E90.png)